kalkuteminal/Animation-DNA/Home.md

 - [Setup database](02-Codex-DNA#management-with-ftrack).
 - [Make shots](https://www.youtube.com/watch?v=LOm3bAo80KI).

-To understand principles of Animation DNA pipeline you need to reed [Codex DNA](https://github.com/kiryha/AnimationDNA/wiki/02-Codex-DNA) which define terms, describe overall pipeline logic and has particular instructions for each stage of production.

 As an option, you can use some of Animation DNA tools exclusively, without linking to the whole pipeline system.
 For example, [Asset Manger](03-tools#asset-manager) and [Render Manager](03-tools#render-manager) has many functions, useful if you rendering with Arnold.
 In this case just put [Animation DNA](https://github.com/kiryha/AnimationDNA) scripts into Maya scripts folder and [run Maya with wrpapper](02-codex-dna#running-maya-and-nuke-with-wrappers)

 ## Animation DNA documentation